lkilpela/miniRT/README.md

 4. **Makefile**: The project should include a Makefile that compiles the library and includes rules like `all`, `clean`, `fclean`, and `re`.

 5. **Bonus**: Bonus points were awarded for additional functions that are useful for the rest of the program.

+### 🧑‍💻 Peer Evaluations (3/3)

+Here are some of the comments received during the peer evaluation of the `so_long` project:

+> **Peer 1**: "Very good work Lumi!
+We talked a lot of her code and we made tests and all worked well.
+Code is easy to read and all solutions were very nice and easy to understand.
+Good luck to next evaluation!"

+> **Peer 2**: "Lumi did outstanding work on the project and is very knowledgable about all of the code we checked together.
+She was easily able to describe how her code works, and dissect the different portions down to the correct type of return values to be outputted.
+I learned a bit more about NULL , and when and where to use it!
+Keep up the great work."

+> **Peer 3**: "Lumi's code is extremely elegant, more readable than most I've seen so far.
+I feel I learnt a lot from seeing her syntax.
+Code all works and passes the norm, good luck with the rest of the evaluations!"

 ## 📜 License